ieeeupsb/workshop-linux/slides/03_filesystem.md

 Use `ls` to list files and directories located in your current directory

-The list is apalhabetical order and displayed in rows.
+The list is in apalhabetical order and displayed in rows.
 If your terminal supports colors, different types of entries (files, folders, executables, links, ...) are shown in distinct colors for easier reading.

 In addition to colors you can use the `-F` option.
 Entries with `/` are folders, executables have a `*` at the end, and so on.